dlschwartz/WritingHistory/CitingSources.markdown

 #### <a name="notChapters"/>Collected Volumes vs. Monographs
 A book of essays written by multiple authors and edited by one or more editors is usually referred to as a 'collected volume.'
-You generally cite these by the author and title of the essay while also indicating the title and editor for book.
+You generally cite these by the author and title of the essay/chapter while also indicating the title and editor for book.
 See this example in the [Chicago Manual of Style](https://www-chicagomanualofstyle-org.srv-proxy1.library.tamu.edu/book/ed17/part3/ch14/psec107.html){:target="_blank"}.

 A book written by a single author is sometimes called a 'monograph.'
 That means it is a